-The mission of Decentered Media is to provide support and advice to community and civic groups, businesses and public bodies, to help them achieve more authentic communications and engagement.
+Decentered Media is dedicated to providing support and advice to community and civic groups, businesses and public bodies.
+Our purpose is to inspire people to use media in the telling of their own stories and experiences, and to help more people to achieve authentic community-focussed communications, representation and engagement.
 We work with a number of projects and groups, some we support as paying clients, and others we offer informal project support.

 This is an ongoing project to develop a WordPress platform for a new network of academics, researchers, practitioners and policy developers in international field of criminal justice.
 Working with Professors David Ward and Robert Canton or De Montfort University, and Mr John Scott of Velia to support online seminars, podcasting, vlogging and establishing a social media presence for the network.

 This was a project to develop a WordPress site that could facilitate a business directory, providing links and information about restorative justice organisation in the East Midlands.
 Working with Dr Anamaria Oprea of De Montfort University, the project had a short timescale to complete.
 The network needed to establish social media feeds and a YouTube channel in order to establish a network of practitioners and advocates.

 I’m helping Leicester Community Radio with governance support and organisation development.
 As a community radio station run by volunteers I’m working to help develop the systems and policies that will allow the station to bid for additional funds, develop services and training that are relevant to the community needs of people living in Leicester.

 Working with Soundart Radio to help develop the Every Child Has a Voice project, I have been providing evaluation support.
 Helping the project team to identify the indicators of effectiveness and mapping the emerging processes that encourage children to think in terms of sound and creative expression with radio.